siddhi-io/siddhi-io-file/README.md

 This repository can be independently released from Siddhi.

-If there is any bugs or issues please report here.
+If there is any bug or issue please report here.